samuelxyz/trialyzer/README.md

     - For example, you might be able to type a lateral stretch bigram quickly, but that doesn't mean it's comfortable.
     - Or, how does the workload of each finger weigh in?
 Fatigue may be reflected in a longer test, or your finger may be slowly strained to unhealthy levels over the course of weeks, but certainly not when typing one trigram at a time.
 - Considering just the main 30 keys of the keyboard, the number of possible trigrams is 27,000 - a very tedious number to sit through and test out one at a time, not even considering the number row, thumbs, and modifiers!
-    - To help mitigate this, trialyzer will be able to analyze layouts even with incomplete trigram speed data, allowing you to build up your statistics over time instead of having to test through every single trigram first.
-    - Additionally, as development progresses and we start measuring real data, it may turn out that only same-hand trigrams really show variation, while all alternating bigrams take roughly the same time.
+    - To help mitigate this, trialyzer will be able to analyze layouts even with incomplete trigram speed data (by extrapolating from what data it does have), so you won't be forced to test through every single trigram before getting any use out of it.
+Notably, as development progresses and we start measuring real data, it may turn out that only same-hand n-grams really show variation, while all alternating bigrams have roughly the same speed.
 Or maybe you could mirror the trigrams of one hand to get a good approximation of the other hand's speeds.
 I don't know, I haven't seen that data yet!
+    - Of course, extrapolation is never as good as actual complete data, so the more you test, the better the results will be.

 ## Terminology

 **Layout**
 A mapping between key names (`a`, `;`, `LShift`) and key positions (row, column).
-A fingermap is also specified.
+A fingermap and board are also specified.
 Examples: `qwerty`, `colemak_dh_ansi`.

 **Fingermap**
 A mapping between key positions (row, column) and fingers (`LI` for left index, `RP` for right pinky.)
 Examples: `traditional`, `angle_iso`.

 **Board**
-A mapping between key positions (row, column) and physical locations of the keys (vertical and horizontal coordinates).
+A mapping between key positions (row, column) and physical locations of the keys (x and y coordinates).
 Examples: `iso`, `matrix`.

 **Bigram, trigram, n-gram**
 Existing terminology meaning a sequence of characters or key names.
 In trialyzer, these may be called "text n-grams" to distinguish them from physical n-grams (see below).
 However, I may slip up and sometimes just use terms like "trigram" ambiguously.
 Sorry.